-Thomas Snyder is an American who has entered the Guinness Book of World Records as the "fastest Sudoku solver".
-The player has several honourable world championship titles to his credit.
-Snyder is second only to Japan's Kota Morinishi.
-The latter has won the World Championship 4 times: 2014, 2015, 2017 and 2018.
-Thomas is not going to concede: so far he has 3 victories: 2007, 2008 and 2011.
-In 2023 the World Sudoku Championship is to be held in Canada, and Thomas Snyder is already among the participants.
+Thomas Snyder is an American who holds the Guinness World Record for being the "fastest Sudoku solver."
+He's got a few world championship titles to his name.
+Snyder is the second-fastest, behind Japan's Kota Morinishi.
+Morinishi has won the World Championship four times: in 2014, 2015, 2017, and 2018.
+Snyder isn't going to give up, though.
+He's already won three times: in 2007, 2008, and 2011.
+The World Sudoku Championship is going to be held in Canada in 2023, and Snyder is already among the participants.

-If you are going to conquer the puzzle, we recommend you to pay attention to some simple tips from the world champion.
+If you're looking to conquer the puzzle, we suggest you pay attention to a few simple tips from the world champion.

 Sudoku is not entertainment, but science

-Thomas Snyder is not only a world champion, but also a current employee of Stanford University.
-The scientist's area of interest is DNA and the "automation of science".
+Thomas Snyder is not only a world champion, but he's also currently employed by Stanford University.
+The scientist's main areas of interest are DNA and the automation of science.
 It seems that Thomas Snyder not only spends time in the research laboratory of biomechanics, but also conducts experiments on his own body.

 Sudoku requires consistency and methodicalness

-The record holder for the speed of solving the puzzle admits: you need to be methodical and consistent.
-The expert recommends not to concentrate on one square, but to study the whole grid, analysing the list of possible variants.
-This method allows you to see those numbers and values that the player did not notice before.
-When scanning the field, it is worth asking yourself: "Where am I doing well and where am I falling short?".
+The person who holds the record for solving the puzzle the fastest says that you need to be methodical and consistent.
+The expert says it's best not to focus on one square at a time.
+Instead, look at the whole grid and analyze the list of possible variants.
+This method helps you spot numbers and values that the player might have missed.
+As you're looking over the field, it's a good idea to ask yourself: "Where am I doing well, and where can I improve?"

 Practice every day

-Snyder has several apps with different levels of difficulty.
-The three-time world champion admits that he starts every morning not with a cup of coffee, but with a puzzle.
-It is more invigorating than any drink, and allows the brain to wake up quickly.
+Snyder has a few apps with different levels of difficulty.
+The three-time world champion says he starts every morning with a puzzle, not a cup of coffee.
+It's a great way to start the day—more invigorating than any drink and it helps wake up the brain.

 Calm in the midst of storms and tempests

-Any Sudoku competition (the world championship itself) is all about excitement, tremors, emotions, and sweaty palms.
-Thomas Snyder emphasises that he knows it all.
-Only cyborgs can be free of worry, anxiety and fear.
+Any Sudoku competition, including the world championship, is all about excitement, anticipation, emotions, and a bit of nervous excitement.
+Thomas Snyder is quick to point out that he knows it all.
+Only cyborgs can be worry-free.

-To keep calm, the competitors use different techniques.
-An American, for example, reminds himself that puzzles are not his job and not something on which his life depends.
-Treating puzzles as entertainment during the competition is difficult, but it helps Snyder to relieve tension.
+To stay calm, competitors use different techniques.
+For instance, an American competitor reminds himself that solving puzzles isn't his job and that it's not the be-all and end-all.
+It can be tough to treat puzzles as just entertainment during the competition, but it really helps Snyder to relieve some of the tension.

-If it feels like "hitting a dead end," it's worth the distraction.
-There's no point in torturing yourself and your brain when you're in a "white square" situation.
+If you feel like you've reached a dead end, it's worth taking a step back and looking for a distraction.
+There's no point in putting unnecessary pressure on yourself when you're stuck on a "white square."

-Thomas Snyder emphasises: when solving puzzles, you often get the feeling that "your brain is moving".
-Of course, this is not always the case.
-When a player sees simple tasks, "clicks" them quickly (and often without diving into the essence).
-"Gears" begin to work when the brain sees complex tasks.
+Thomas Snyder says that when you're solving puzzles, you often get the feeling that your brain is actually working.
+Of course, this isn't always the case.
+When a player sees simple tasks, they often click on them quickly without really understanding what they are doing.
+The brain starts to engage with more complex tasks, which is when you see the gears in motion.

-The American admits: champions are not born.
-To win regional, national and international tournaments, you need a lot of practice.
-You should not think that the winners of competitions are endowed with some kind of super-skill or super-brain.
-The secret of any skill is methodicalness, practice, and immersion in the task.
+He admits that champions aren't born.
+To win regional, national, and international tournaments, you need to put in a lot of practice.
+Don't assume that winners in competitions are born with some kind of super-skill or super-brain.
+The key to developing any skill is to be methodical, practice regularly, and fully immerse yourself in the task at hand.